There are options!

 “The first step was to do a sketch so we could work out the right proportion of gold to diamond for the signet ring.
 We went through a few rounds of revisions before getting it just right.
 We ended up going with the slightly smaller design on the right.”

 “Next, we made a wax prototype.
 The design is perfected on CAD and then printed on a 3D printer into a wax model.”

-“Then we take the wax to the caster, and it’s cast in special Jemma Wynne 18k gold alloy that’s the perfect mix of yellow and green gold.”
+“Then we take the wax to the caster, and it’s cast in a special Jemma Wynne 18k gold alloy that’s the perfect mix of yellow and green gold.”

 “When we get the raw casting, we bring it to the jewelers to clean it and set the diamond.
-When gold comes out of casting it has a ‘casting skin’ that makes it look dull.”
+When gold comes out of casting, it has a ‘casting skin’ that makes it look dull.”

 “Once the diamond is perfectly set, and the ring is perfectly cleaned, it gets polished by the skilled polisher.”

 The whole process took about a month, and I couldn’t be more thrilled with how it turned out.
-I love that it’s so unique, and that I got to work directly with one of my favorite jewelry brands to make the perfect ring.
+I love that it’s so unique and that I got to work directly with one of my favorite jewelry brands to make the perfect ring.